Light

 All day long we seemed to dawdle through a country which was full of beauty of every kind.
 Sometimes we saw little towns or castles on the top of steep hills such as we see in old missals; sometimes we ran by rivers and streams which seemed from the wide stony margin on each side of them to be subject to great floods.

 The strangest figures we saw were the Slovaks, who were more barbarian than the rest, with their big cow-boy hats, great baggy dirty-white trousers, white linen shirts, and enormous heavy leather belts, nearly a foot wide, all studded over with brass nails.
-They wore high boots, with their trousers tucked into them, and had long black hair and heavy black moustaches.

 Once the flame appeared so near the road, that even in the darkness around us I could watch the driver’s motions.
 He went rapidly to where the blue flame arose—it must have been very faint, for it did not seem to illumine the place around it at all—and gathering a few stones, formed them into some device.
 Once there appeared a strange optical effect: when he stood between me and the flame he did not obstruct it, for I could see its ghostly flicker all the same.
 This startled me, but as the effect was only momentary, I took it that my eyes deceived me straining through the darkness.